AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/ReferencesWithName.md

 QueryResult.ReferencesWithName Method
 =====================================
-AutomationML 2.1 APIGets all the references with the provided name from the query result.
+Gets all the references with the provided name from the query result.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)